-December 4, 2015
+December 20, 2016

-This section presents management's discussion and analysis (MD&A) of the State of Alaska Supplemental Benefits System's (the Plan) financial position and performance for the fiscal years ended June 30, 2015 and the seventeen months ended June 30, 2014.
+This section presents management's discussion and analysis (MD&A) of the State of Alaska Supplemental Benefits System's (the Plan) financial position and performance for the fiscal years ended June 30, 2016 and June 30, 2015.
 This section is presented as a narrative overview and analysis.
-Please read the MD&A in conjunction with the financial statements and notes to financial statements to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2015 and 2014.
+Please read the MD&A in conjunction with the financial statements and notes to financial statements to better understand the financial condition and performance of the Plan during the fiscal years ended June 30, 2016 and 2015.